ryt/psync/README.md

 ==
 Psync (inspired by grsync) makes it easy to use rsync with multiple apps/sites.

-Just edit `psync.conf` and add your local and remote paths.
+Just edit `psync.ini` and add your local and remote paths.
 Give each app or project a short name and you're done.

 Setup